limads/queries/docs/visualization.md

 # Workflow

-Since plot composition is done within aggregated queries, they can easily be wrapped in a create view statement, and then called from menu-based interactions.
-Any updates on the database tables will naturally reflect in the composed plot.
+Since plot composition is done within aggregated queries, they can easily be wrapped in a CREATE VIEW statement, which can in turn be called from menu-based interactions.
+Any updates on the database tables will naturally reflect on the composed plot.